stakater/mto-docs/content/explanation/console.md

 ## Dashboard Overview

-The dashboard serves as a centralized monitoring hub, offering insights into the current state of tenants, namespaces, templates and quotas.
-It is designed to provide a quick summary/snapshot of MTO's status and facilitates easier interaction with various resources such as tenants, namespaces, templates, and quotas.
+The dashboard serves as a centralized monitoring hub, offering insights into the current state of tenants, namespaces, and quotas.
+It is designed to provide a quick summary/snapshot of MTO resources' status.
+Additionally, it includes a Showback graph that presents a quick glance of the seven-day cost trends associated with the namespaces.

 ![image](../images/dashboard.png)